neringabickmore/art-i-al/TESTING.md

 - **📌 Result and ✅Verdict**

-    All tests passed, no bugs were found at the final round of testing.
+    All tests passed, no bugs were found at the final round of testing except for one:

+  - If all items are sold, there is no content that tells the user that we are currently out of stock.
+Full details of this unsolved bug included in [**Known bugs**](#known-bugs) (🐞 **Sold-out defence**) section.

 ### Gallery Page ###